Apply for funding to invest in infrastructure to protect communities from flooding: Flood Risk Infrastructure Investment Program

 Funding amount

-The Flood Risk Infrastructure Investment Program may fund up to 50% of eligible costs for each project.
+The Flood Risk Infrastructure Investment Program may fund up to 50% of eligible costs for each project (maximum of 2 projects per applicant).
 The applicant or other sources need to fund the remaining balance of the project.

 Eligible costs